-My adventure with Steinbeck began exactly half a century after his did, on Sept.
-23, 2010.
+My circumnavigation of the USA was even more fast and furious than his.
 As I traveled doglessly for 11,276 miles, I blogged to the Pittsburgh Post-Gazette web site, interviewed dozens of Americans and took thousands of photos.

 My discoveries about the major discrepancies between Steinbeck’s actual trip and the one he described in “Charley” got me written up in the New York Times and ultimately changed the way Steinbeck’s classic will be read forever.

 I didn’t get a New York publishing deal — or a Hollywood movie deal.
 But I have no regrets.
-As I detail in my book “Dogging Steinbeck,” chasing Steinbeck’s ghost around the USA for 43 days at age 63 was a trip of a lifetime.
+As I detail in my book “Dogging Steinbeck,” chasing Steinbeck’s ghost around the country for 43 days at age 63 was a trip of a lifetime.
 Here are two great reviews of “DS” from Robert Dean Laurie in The Daily Caller and Shawn Macomber in the Weekly Standard.